 If you are a financial aid recipient and have processed and completed all necessary paperwork, the University will apply your financial aid towards your tuition and fees.
 Once your tuition and fees are paid, any credit balance will be direct deposited to your bank account if you have signed up for eRefund or a paper check, payable to the student, will be mailed to your mailing address on file in the student information system.

 Financial aid is disbursed to student accounts no sooner than 10 days before the start of the semester.

 The University of Hawai'i highly recommends you sign up for eRefund to avoid problems with lost checks due to outdated addresses and to save a trip to the bank.
+This is the fastest and most secure way of getting a refund.
 Use of eRefund means fewer paper checks and conservation of valuable resources.

 Federal financial aid can only pay for eligible charges as determined by your home campus.
 Other forms of financial aid such as outside scholarships (Hawaii Community Foundation, Kamehameha Schools, etc) are also disbursed through the student account and may pay for other charges.